Community | Cedar Point FCU (Lexington Park, MD)

 Sponsorship and Donations

-Cedar Point Federal Credit Union is dedicated to having a positive impact in the communities we serve, including working closely with charitable organizations which make a difference in our neighborhoods through the arts, entertainment, financial education, and beautification projects.
+Cedar Point Federal Credit Union® is dedicated to having a positive impact in the communities we serve.
+We work closely with charitable organizations that make a difference in our neighborhoods through myriad projects.

 Contributions or other financial assistance to community service and charitable organizations will be made on a highly selective basis and generally only when duplication does not exist through other forms of member participation.
 Cedar Point reserves the right to consider each donation request on a case-by-case basis.